Data Centers in Dortmund

 Natural Disaster Risk

-Dortmund maintains a low natural disaster risk profile, with an overall INFORM Risk score of 2.6 out of 10 as of September 2025.
-This low exposure enhances its appeal as a secure location for critical infrastructure and business continuity.
+Dortmund has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
+This operational stability is a key advantage for critical infrastructure.